davidgutierrezrubio/jmathanim/manual/06_AdvancedTopics/AdvancedTopics.md

 ### The wait animation

-This animation does what it says.
+This `waitAnimation` does what it says.
 It simply waits for specified amount of time.
 Sounds exciting right?
+This is used for example in the `ShowCreation` animation when applied to a `LaTexMathObject`, where each shape must wait a certain time, to make the left-to-right appear illusion.

 ### The concatenate animation